landonmarder/landonmarder.github.io/_posts/2014-06-27-code-school-ember-level-2.md

 To see Level 1 of Code School's Ember notes, check [here](http://landonmarder.com/posts/2014/05/23/code-school-ember-level-1.html).

+**Need to go back in and show handlebars and pound signs on markdown**

 Handlebar Helpers
 ---
 - Router is in charge of mapping a path to an Ember Route